MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 - The device is a new install of Windows 11, 21H2 (not upgraded from previous release).
 - The device is enterprise joined (Active Directory domain joined, Azure AD domain joined, or hybrid Azure AD domain joined).
-- The device is running [Hypervisor-protected code integrity (HVCI)](/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity)
+- The device is capable of [Hypervisor-protected code integrity (HVCI)](/windows/security/threat-protection/device-guard/enable-virtualization-based-protection-of-code-integrity)

 Automatic enablement of additional LSA protection on Windows 11, 22H2 doesn't set a UEFI variable for the feature.
 If you want to set a UEFI variable, you can use a registry configuration or policy.